TBooker/Recombination_Fst/Drosophila/README.md

 	drosophilaSimulated.CHROM.fst.csv
 Except that there will be one per autosome.

+In the above I used analysis windows of a fixed physical size, but SNP-based windows are implemented by the calculateFst.py script.

 # Empirical data

 I analysed the *pool-seq* data for *Drosophila melanogaster* collected by [Reinhardt *et al* (Genetics - 2014)](https://www.genetics.org/content/197/1/361).
-I got in touch with the authors of that paper and they sent me all the data they generated for that paper except the short reads (which are available on the SRA - follow links in the paper).
+I got in touch with the authors of that paper and they sent me all the data they generated for their study except the short reads (which are available on the SRA - follow links in the paper).
 In their study, Reinhardt *et al* sequenced multiple *D. melanogaster* individuals from the Eastern USA (Maine and Flo.Rida).
 They collected pools of 17 isofemale lines and sequenced them in pools to estimate allele frequencies at many polymorphic sites across the genome.
-In their study, they also examined a similar pair of popuations sampled in Australia, and showed overlapping *Fst* outliers common to the *Drosophila* populations on both continents.
-Their study is very interesting, so I recommend you read it if you are interested in the present study.
+In their study, they also examined a similar pair of populations sampled in Australia, and showed overlapping *Fst* outliers common to the *Drosophila* populations on both continents.
+Their study is very interesting, so I recommend you check it out.

-Given the storage limits of a GitHub repository, I add the derived allele frequency files for North America and the downstream processed files [Reinhardt_et_al_data/](Reinhardt_et_al_data/).
+I re-analysed the Reinhardt *et al* data using their exact pipeline, except that I used 10,000bp analysis windows (1,000bp analysis windows were used in the original study).
+I used the scripts sent to me by the authors of that study, specifically the script "04_calcWinFst.sh".
+Given the storage limits of a GitHub repository, I add the processed derived allele frequency files for North America and the downstream processed files [Reinhardt_et_al_data/](Reinhardt_et_al_data/).
 If you want their full data, I recommend that you get in touch with them.

-The data that I received from Reinhardt *et al* contained the derived allele frequencies obtained from their *pooled-seq* analyses.
-The data was structured as follows:
+The Reinhardt *et al* data contained the derived allele frequencies obtained from their *pooled-seq* analyses.
+I processed their data to get a file that was structured as follows:
 ```
 # CHROM	POS	REF	ALT	POP1_alleles	POP2_alleles
 chr2L	1111	A	T	AAAATT	AAAAAA